 The Cayo District & Western Belize

 Blue Hole National Park -- This park gets its name from a crystal-clear pool, or cenote, formed in a collapsed cavern.
 A short, well-marked trail leads to the main attraction here.
 Dense jungle surrounds a small natural pool of deep turquoise.
 This park also features St. Herman's Cave, one of the largest and -- at one time -- most easily accessible caves in Belize.
 The trail that connects the cenote and the cave passes through lush and beautiful primary and secondary tropical forests that are rich in flora and fauna.
-However, as of press time, St. Herman's Cave has been blocked by a massive rock collapse, and there's no indication if and when it may be cleared and re-opened.
 Location: 19km (12 miles) south of Belmopan on the Hummingbird Highway.